FiachraCI/popquizzer/README.md

 ![Category Selection](assets/images/selected-category.png)

 * Difficulty Selection - this feature allows the user to select the desired difficulty - easy, medium or hard.
-The difficulty cannot be selected if a category has not been clicked first as can seen below, the difficulty is slightly opaque to signal to the user that it is not clickable.
+The difficulty cannot be selected if a category has not been clicked first as can be seen below; the difficulty is slightly opaque to signal to the user that it is not clickable.

 ![Difficulty Selection Disabled](assets/images/disabled-difficulty.png)